z0w0/helm/README.md

   return $ render <$> dimensions <*> stepper
 ```

-Checkout the `demo` folder for more examples.
+Checkout the demos folder for more examples.

 ## Installing and Building